-As a young artist in San Francisco, Montoya was influenced by Bill Graham's sixties rock concert posters.9 These posters were created with vibrant colors and imagery of the era's pop music scene.
+As a young artist in San Francisco, Montoya was influenced by Bill Graham's sixties rock concert posters.
+These posters were created with vibrant colors and imagery of the era's pop music scene.
 Many of the rock posters were printed by Tea Lautrec.
 During the late sixties, Montoya's style became influenced by the Chicano movement.
-Most of the art made during the Chicano movement was made by screen prints, but Montoya was one of the first artists in the movement to readopt the use of relief print.10 His work was inspired by Mexican printmakers such as José Guadalupe Posada (1852-1913) and artists associated with the Taller de Gráfica involving labor laws, education and the control of natural resources.11 TGP specialized in linoleum prints and woodcuts, producing posters and banners.
+Most of the posters made during the Chicano movement were screen prints, but Montoya was one of the first artists in the movement to readopt the use of relief print.
+His work was inspired by

+Mexican printmakers such as José Guadalupe Posada (1852-1913) and artists associated with the Taller de Gráfica Popular (TGP), a graphic art collective founded in Mexico City in 1937.
+Members of TGP were activists promoting social and political change in Mexico involving labor laws, education and the control of natural resources.
+TGP specialized in linoleum prints and woodcuts, producing posters and banners.
 The work of many contemporary Chicano artists can be traced back inspirationally to TGP.